Per person. See group pricing

 If you are concerned about any of the above requirements, please contact us to discuss your concerns and find out what support options are available.

-If you are unhappy about any assessment result it is best to first speak to your assessor to arrange a reassessment.
-If you are still unhappy with the process we have an Appeals Procedure for you to follow, details can be found in our Learner Handbook / Complaints and Appeals.
+Assessments are based on the components you will be taught in the course.
+In the event of a disagreement about an assessment result, you can speak to your assessor to arrange a reassessment.
+Also, if needed, we have an Appeals Procedure for you to follow.
+Details can be found in our Learner Handbook / Complaints and Appeals.

 On successful completion of the training and assessment activities, we will issue a Nationally Recognised Statement of Attainment (certificate) for the following unit: